Search by name, year or event

 1685 - Rebellion of the Earl of Argyll in Scotland designed to place the Duke of Monmouth, Charles II's illegitimate son, on the throne is crushed and Argyll is executed.

-1685 - The Duke of Monmouth rebels against James, but is defeated at the Battle of Sedgmoor.
+1685 - The Duke of Monmouth rebels against James, but is defeated at the Battle of Sedgemoor in Somerset.

 1686 - James takes first measures to restore Catholicism in England, and sets up a standing army of 13,000 troops at Hounslow to overawe nearby London.

-1688 - James’s wife, Mary of Modena, gives birth to a son and Catholic heir.
+1688 - James’ wife, Mary of Modena, gives birth to a son and Catholic heir.
+His daughters Mary, married to Dutch Stadtholder William of Orange, and Anne by his first wife Anne Hyde are Protestant.

-1688 - Seven leading statesmen invite William of Orange, son-in-law of James, to England to restore English liberties.
+1688 - Following discontent over James attempts to control politics and religion, seven leading statesmen invite William of Orange, son-in-law of James, to England to restore English liberties.

 1688 - James abdicates and flees to exile in France.